 - An illness in the family;

 - Unusual expenses such as fire, flood, storm damage, etc.;

 - Unemployment;

-- Emergency situations;
+- Emergency situations; or

 - When one or more of the parents/guardians are involved in a work stoppage.

 The building principal will notify the parent/guardian promptly as to whether the fee waiver request has been granted or denied.
-Questions regarding the fee waiver application process should be addressed to the building principal.
+Questions regarding the fee waiver application process or an appeal of the District's decision to deny a fee waiver should be addressed to the Building Principal.

-Pursuant to the Hunger-Free Student's Bill of Rights Act, the school is required to provide a federally reimbursable meal or snack to a student who requests one, regardless of whether the student has the ability to pay for the meal or snack or owes money for earlier meals or snacks.
+Pursuant to the Hunger-Free Students' Bill of Rights Act, the school is required to provide a federally reimbursable meal or snack to a student who requests one, regardless of whether the student has the ability to pay for the meal or snack or owes money for earlier meals or snacks.
 Students may not be provided with an alternative meal or snack and the school is prohibited from publicly identifying or stigmatizing a student who cannot pay for or owes money for a meal or snack.